 Company: Patient engagement platform, 80 employees, Series B. Top prospect is a hospital system. $250K deal + HIPAA BAA required.

 Where it stalled: Week 5.
 Passed questionnaire and addendum.
-Risk Committee asked for sub-processor list.
-Startup provided 15 vendors (AWS, Twilio, SendGrid, analytics tools) but no DPAs, no BAAs, no risk assessments.
+The Risk Committee asked for the sub-processor list.
+The startup provided 15 vendors (AWS, Twilio, SendGrid, analytics tools) but no DPAs, no BAAs, no risk assessments.

 Risk Committee flagged "unmanaged third-party risk" and requested remediation: get BAAs from all sub-processors handling PHI.
-Three months later, deal still in remediation.
+Three months later, the deal is still in remediation.

 Why it stalled: No vendor risk management process.
-Startup didn't track which vendors handle PHI or collect BAAs proactively.
+The startup didn't track which vendors handle PHI or collect BAAs proactively.

-How to prevent: Build vendor risk tracker early.
+How to prevent: Build a vendor risk tracker early.
 For each critical vendor: DPA signed, BAA signed (if HIPAA), their SOC 2/ISO certificate, annual review date.
-When buyer asks for sub-processor list, you send a complete package in 24 hours.
+When the buyer asks for the sub-processor list, you send a complete package within 24 hours.

 Common Pitfalls & How to Avoid Them